SRAM – The History of Malaysian Squash

 After Maniam, it was Penangite Allan Soyza who took over as the DOC in 2012, after a lapse of 10 years.
 Allan held the role for four years before leaving early in 2015 for Singapore as Maniam eventually returned to assume the role as SRAM director.

-SRAM currently has a total of 7 personnel in their coaching unit led by Major S. Maniam (Director of Coaching), Ajaz Azmat (Head Coach), Andrew Cross (Asst.
+SRAM currently has a total of 10 personnel in their coaching unit led by Major S. Maniam (Director of Coaching), Ajaz Azmat (Head Coach), Andrew Cross (Asst.
 Head Coach), Shahril Shahidan, Kenny Foo, Jess Tay, Ammar Sidik, Nafiizwan Adnan, Aaron Soyza and Lawrence Kwan as the National Development Officer.

 Among the programmes that helped SRAM stand out among others include: